Kraftbar/linux-essentials/config&docs/readme.md

 menu. `Main.keybindingManager.addHotKey()` registers through muffin like a native WM binding and works.

+The extension never assumes its own bookkeeping is intact - that state lives on the window object and is lost every time Cinnamon reloads.
+It works out where a window really is from three sources in order: muffin's `tile_mode` and `get_maximized()`, then its own record (only if the window is still where it was put), then the raw geometry, so a window sitting on a zone counts as being in that zone however it got there.

+That last step also stops a float rect being poisoned.
+A window already parked on a zone the first time an arrow is pressed would otherwise have the zone geometry recorded as "floating", and restoring would put it straight back on the zone it was trying to leave.
+A stored float rect that is itself a zone is discarded, and the window is centred at 60% of the work area instead.

 Windows snapped with the **mouse** (dragged to a screen edge) are tiled by muffin, not by this extension, so it reads muffin's `tile_mode` rather than only its own record.
 Super+Left on a mouse-snapped window therefore continues